pitthsls/marcdiff/README.md

 Records present in the first file and not the second file will not be displayed.

     Usage: marcdiff [OPTIONS] FILE1 FILE2 [OUTFILE]

+      Compare 2 files of MARC records. file2 must be a subset of the records in file1, with existing records in the same order in both files.
+If OUTFILE is not given, output will be written to 'marcdiff_output.html' in the working directory.

     Options:
       --help  Show this message and exit.